spyoungtech/FreeSimpleGUI/docs/index.md

 PySimpleGUI runs on Android devices with the help of either the PyDroid3 app or the Termux app.
 Both are capable of running tkinter programs which means both are capable of running PySimpleGUI.

-To use with PyDroid3 you will need to add this import to the top of all of your PySimpleGUI program files:
+To use with PyDroid3 you will need to add this import to the top of all of your FreeSimpleGUI program files:

 ```python
 import tkinter